nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-02/lab/README.md

     - `/docs/config/jsdoc.config.json`
         + JSDOC Config File
         + Edit this for each lab if your folder structure is different
-    - `/docs/config/styleguidist.json`
-        + Contains settings for styleguide docs (For React Only)

 ### Submit to Canvas
 * Ensure that your `README.md` exists and has links to: